Arena – Underground Cell – Later

 “You can’t go to sleep until we figure out why the slayers aren’t waking up.”

-A look of realization washed over Kennedy’s face and she ran toward the rec room.
+A look of realization washed over Kennedy’s face and she ran toward the Slayer Rec Room.

 Arena – Same Time